pitchmuc/launchpy/docs/library.md

 * id : id of the library
 * name : name of the library
-* state : is it “development”, “staging” or “production” environment
+* state : is it "development", "staging" or "production" environment
 * build_required : is a build required or not (Boolean)
 * builds : The build attache to this library
-* buid_status : Is the last build has been “successful” ?
+* buid_status : Is the last build has been "successful" ?
 * relationships : the different element attached to this Library
 * _environments = a dictionary of the different environment possible.